DPT Student Life

 Fitness

-Included in the UCSF registration fees is a membership to the fitness centers at UCSF Parnassus and Mission Bay campuses.
+Included in the UCSF registration fees is a membership to the fitness centers at both UCSF Parnassus and Mission Bay campuses.
 SFSU also has several facilities including the Mashouf Wellness Center, though use of the center requires an additional fee to access, as registration fees are only paid to SFSU during the second and third summers in the program.

 Career Services